alaa-almaliki/csv-mate/README.md

 print_r($columns);
 ```

-## Add conditions to how the data should returned
+## Add conditions to how the data should be returned
 ### policy id in specified values
 ```
 $reader->where('policyID', ['eq' => ['119736', '448094', '206893', '333743', '172534']]);